Samuel Loveman: Later career

 Loveman wrote numerous memoirs of Hart Crane, and nursed Crane's mother Grace until her death.
 In the 1940s he established the Bodley Book Shop, a mail order book business in partnership with David Mann in Greenwich Village.
 He dealt in old books and pre-Columbian antiquities and lived on 52nd Street, across from the popular night club Leon and Eddie's.
 Under the imprint of the Bodley Press he published three books including Brom Weber's Hart Crane: A Biographical and Critical Study (1948).
 W. Paul Cook finally issued The Sphinx in a limited edition in 1944.
 Loveman continued working in the book trade into an advanced age, including such venues as the Gotham Book Mart; he also established his own bookstore, which was discontinued a few years before his death.

 Loveman sold many objects relating to literary figures, particularly Hart Crane.
 Many of these items were forgeries that were made by Loveman himself.
-This has negatively affected his reputation mong book collectors and scholars.
+This has negatively affected his reputation among book collectors and scholars.
 In 1961, he sold a purported photograph of Emily Dickinson, to a collector.
 This resulted in a controversy over the photograph's validity, as Loveman had forged the signature on its reverse.
 It was determined that the photograph was not authentic in 1993.

 He never married.
 Though he claimed to have been rejected by a woman during a youthful romance, he reportedly lived with a male dancer from the Metropolitan Opera for many years.
 He left his entire estate to a friend, Ernest Wayne Cunningham.
 He published no poetry, so far as is known, for the forty years prior to his death.
-In 1971 he suffered a coronary but recovered.
+In 1971 he suffered a coronary infarction but recovered.
 In 1972 he was resident in South Euclid, Ohio.
 He died in relative obscurity in 1976 at the Jewish Home and Hospital for the Aged.